outdreamer/build-a-cure-1/docs/to_do.md

 - finish is_valid function using pubchem search api & error message

 - finish tuning output of treatments to list actual treatments from articles
+  - make sure it adds nothing if theres no treatment in the article - this is related to intent function

-- 'compounds': 'disease' do a check for full keyword matching before adding a partial match
+- do a check for full keyword matching before adding a partial match
+  compounds: 'disease'
+  causal_layers: 'cr,ratio'

 - make a list of common intent synonyms & store - ie, diagnose